cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 with the identical keys, except that it might have a rule that having identical keys in a map indicates a malformed map and that the decoder has to stop with an error.
-Processing maps that exhibit entries with duplicate keys, a generic decoder might:
+When processing maps that exhibit entries with duplicate keys, a generic decoder might do one of the following:

-* not accept maps duplicate keys (that is, enforce validity for maps, see also {{validity-checking}}).
+* Not accept maps duplicate keys (that is, enforce validity for maps, see also {{validity-checking}}).
 These generic decoders are universally useful.
 An application may still need to do perform its own duplicate checking based on application rules (for instance if the application equates integers and floating point values in map key positions for specific maps).
-* pass all map entries to the application, including ones with duplicate keys.
+* Pass all map entries to the application, including ones with duplicate keys.
 This requires the application to handle (check against) duplicate keys, even if the application rules are identical to the generic data model rules.
-* lose some entries with duplicate keys, e.g. by only delivering the final (or first) entry out of the entries with the same key.
+* Lose some entries with duplicate keys, e.g. by only delivering the final (or first) entry out of the entries with the same key.
 With such a generic decoder, applications may get different results for a specific key on different runs and with different generic decoders